 The ACHP advises federal agencies to coordinate compliance with Section 106 of the NHPA and the procedures in the regulations implementing Section 106 with steps taken to meet the requirements of NEPA so that they can meet the purposes and requirements of both statutes in a timely and efficient manner.
 When NEPA review and Section 106 are integrated, the lead agency can assess ways to avoid, minimize, or mitigate adverse effects while identifying alternatives and preparing NEPA documentation.
 Similarly, both CEQA Guidelines and NEPA regulations encourage the preparation of joint documents as a way to avoid duplication and delay and to coordinate measures to avoid, minimize, or mitigate impacts on historic resources.
 36 C.F.R.
 Part 800 defines the Section 106 process and documentation requirements.
-Such measures to avoid, minimize, or mitigate impacts on historic resources are binding commitments documented in this Final EIR/EIS, as well as in compliance with Section 106 by the preparation of an MOA.
-There are some specific CEQA and NEPA requirements that diverge from the Section 106 process; Section 3.17.6.3 addresses these exceptions.
+Such measures to avoid, minimize, or mitigate impacts on historic resources are binding commitments documented in this Draft EIR/EIS, as well as in compliance with Section 106 by the preparation of an MOA.
+There are some specific CEQA and NEPA requirements that diverge from the Section 106 process; Section 3.17.6.3, Resources of Importance to Native Americans and Other Interested Parties, addresses these exceptions.